xebialabs-community/xld-openshift-plugin/README.md

 * OpenShift Containers

 	* **openshift.Server**
-	   The `openshift.server` represents the Open Shift server and is the container where the open shift `oc` commands will be exectued.
+	   The `openshift.server` represents the OpenShift server and is the container where the open shift `oc` commands will be exectued.
 The `openshift.Server` container object is defined as follows:

 	   `openshift.Server` extends `udm.BaseContainer`